AKolumbic/star-wing/src/utils/README.md

 4. Include **examples** that show how to use each utility
 5. Follow the established **patterns** for consistency (e.g., singleton pattern for Logger)
 6. Add new utility classes only when the functionality is needed by multiple components
+7. Write **unit tests** for utility functions to ensure reliability

 ## Future Improvements

 As the game evolves, the following utility classes might be added:

+- `PhysicsUtils` - Additional physics calculation helpers
+- `NetworkUtils` - Utilities for potential multiplayer features
-- `MathUtils` - Helper functions for common game math operations
+- `AIUtils` - Helper functions for enemy AI behavior
-- `AudioUtils` - Audio management helpers
-- `StorageUtils` - Local storage access and management
-- `RandomUtils` - Advanced random generation functions specific to game needs
+- `ShaderUtils` - Common shader functions and utilities